Miles Davis, Charles Mingus, Herbie Hancock, Nina Simone, Louis Armstrong, Weather Report, and many more

 Want to WIN some incredible MOV titles?
 Take part in our weekly Emoji contest on our social media channels.

-Tale Spinnin' is the fifth studio album by the American jazz fusion band Weather Report.
+Tale Spinnin' is the band's fifth studio album.
 They recorded the album together with Leon "Ndugu" Chancler on drums.
-Funky bass rhythms and deep grooves, it's a mixture of jazz and folk songs.
+It marks a turning point for the band, as they applied more electronic influences on this record.
+This unknown gem can be considered as one of their finest pieces of music.
+The songs became more melodic and more structured, yet there is still some of their wild jamming on this record.
+With funky bass rhythms and deep grooves, it's a mixture of jazz and folk songs.
 Altogether it's a diverse and groovy work of their jazz fusion.

 Music IS marks the first solo album from Bill Frisell since the release of Ghost Town, 18 years ago.
 The focus of the album is on the telling of musical stories from Frisell's original and inimitable perspective: some of the interpretations being naked, exposed and truly solo, while others are more orchestrated through overdubbed layering and the use of his unparalleled approach to looping.
 Music IS has debuted at #1 on the US Jazz Albums Charts.